Eastern Front (World War I): Prisoners of war in Russia

-Disease on the Eastern Front
+Disease

 Disease played a critical role in the loss of life on the Eastern Front.
 In the East, disease accounted for approximately four times the number of deaths caused by direct combat, in contrast to the three to one ratio in the West.
 Malaria, cholera, and dysentery contributed to the epidemiological crisis on the Eastern Front; however, typhus fever, transmitted by pathogenic lice and previously unknown to German medical officers before the outbreak of the war, was the most deadly.
 There was a direct correlation between the environmental conditions of the East and the prevalence of disease.
 With cities excessively crowded by refugees fleeing their native countries, unsanitary medical conditions created a suitable environment for diseases to spread.
 Primitive hygienic conditions, along with general lack of knowledge about proper medical care was evident in the German-occupied Ober Ost.

 Ultimately, a large scale sanitation program was put into effect.
 This program, named Sanititätswesen (Medical Affairs), was responsible for ensuring proper hygienic procedures were being carried out in Latvia, Lithuania, and Poland.
 Quarantine centers were built, and diseased neighbourhoods were isolated from the rest of the population.
 Delousing stations were prevalent in the countryside and in cities to prevent the spread of typhus fever, with mass numbers of natives being forced to take part in this process at military bathhouses.
 A "sanitary police" was also introduced to confirm the cleanliness of homes, and any home deemed unfit would be boarded up with a warning sign.
 Dogs and cats were also killed for fear of possible infection.

 To avoid the spread of disease, prostitution became regulated.
 Prostitutes were required to register for a permit, and authorities demanded mandatory medical examinations for all prostitutes, estimating that seventy percent of prostitutes carried a venereal disease.
 Military brothels were introduced to combat disease; the city of Kowno emphasized proper educational use of contraceptives such as condoms, encouraged proper cleansing of the genital area after intercourse, and gave instructions on treatment in the case of infection.

 Casualties

+Russian casualties

 The Russian casualties in the First World War are difficult to estimate, due to the poor quality of available statistics.